 Courses focus on four areas: effective instruction, assessment/evaluation, technology integration and learning tools.
 Available coursework also includes a teaching practicum that allows for analysis and reflection on successful teaching in the classroom.

-The Effective Instruction course is the preferred first course in the sequence.
-Students can begin in Spring 2014 with LAI 693 Teaching College Students or in Fall 2014 with LAI 698 Instructional Strategies for College Students.
+The Effective Instruction course is the preferred first course in the sequence: Students can begin with LAI 693 Teaching College Students or LAI 698 Instructional Strategies for College Students.

 Overview of Courses

 Students have the option of choosing one course from each of the following topics: